guillermoamaral/Webside/docs/api/README.md

 # API
 These are the different sections of the API required by Webside.
 That is, the "host" Smalltalk image must implement this API for Webside to work properly.

+_Note: paths are documented without a base URI_

 [Code](code): Endpoints to retrieve the code (projects, classes and methods).

 [Changes](changes): Endpoints to change code (projects, classes and methods).